Limited Clients. Proven Results.

 Similar to all areas of the law, Ohio’s domestic violence laws use some special definitions.
 For Example:

-Call the Domestic Violence Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Domestic Violence Lawyers in Boston, Ohio, 44141.
+Call the Domestic Violence Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Domestic Violence Attorneys in Boston, Ohio, 44141.

 The following comes from Ohio Revised Code Section 2919.25 (Ohio’s Domestic Violence Law):